 What’s the next book, then?

-Nick: The book we’ll be discussing next episode, out February 27th, is the wonderful We Begin At The End by Chris Whitaker.
-It’s a crime novel with a bit of a difference that I’m really looking forward to re-reading and discussing.
+Nick: The book we’ll be discussing next episode, out April 24th, is the wonderful Strange The Dreamer by Laini Taylor.
+It’s a beautiful and intriguing fantasy novel with hugely memorable characters and ideas.

 Hugo: And what should listeners keep an eye out for as they read?